 Ideal for dry, winter skin, this hyaluronic acid–based treatment works alongside nourishing plant milks to hydrate skin overnight or as an intensive day moisturiser.

-What would a French skincare feature be without Bioderma?
-The brand's micellar water is possibly one of the most famous skincare exports from France with makeup artists and celebrities raving about it years before it was available here in the UK.
-In fact, Bioderma has been creating science-led formulas for hair and skin since the '70s, but it was when its micellar solution launched in the '90s that the brand went from French-girl secret to global success.
+What would a French-skincare feature be without Bioderma?
+The brand's micellar water is possibly one of the most famous skincare exports from France, with makeup artists and celebrities raving about it years before it was available here in the UK.
+In fact, Bioderma has been creating science-led formulas for hair and skin since the '70s, but when its micellar solution launched in the '90s, the brand went from French-girl secret to global success.